combinatrix-ai/ask.sh/README.md

 # Contributing
 - Of course, we welcome contributions!
 Please feel free to open an issue or submit a pull request.

+# Acknowledgements

+A special thanks to @xarsh for their effort in debugging, testing, and providing valuable feedback, contributing significantly to the refinement of this project.
+Our sincere gratitude to @matsurih for their outstanding contribution to our work, marking the project's first-ever PR.